What parents say...

 Sleep Deprivation

 Sleep disturbances during childhood and adolescence are common and can show up in various forms, such as nightmares, sleep terrors, sleepwalking, and irregular sleep patterns.
-While these issues can often be temporary with consistent reinforcement of good habits, some children and young people may find themselves stuck in unhelpful routines.

 If sleep problems persist or become a regular issue, it’s important to seek help as soon as possible.
 Parents or carers should reach out to school nurses for advice, especially if sleep difficulties are deeply ingrained and causing distress to families and children.
 Families can also seek guidance from their GP for further assistance.